VisitWales.com aims to serve the largest possible audience and has been developed by addressing the needs of people with differing abilities.

 - Georgia Sans is used across body copy

-Our fonts have been developed in conjunction with an accessibility agencies to review and adjust the font where required.
+Our bespoke fonts have been developed in conjunction with an accessibility organisations to review and adjust the font where required.

 Photography, illustration, and video